GemTrackerClub/GemTracker/README.md

 Feel free to use provided features, described below:

 - Network effect (check how this project is shilling on social media):
-	- *Twitter mentions* - check tweets with symbol of this token,
+	- *Twitter* - check tweets with symbol or name of this token,
-	- *Reddit questions* - find out what community says on Reddit,
+	- *Reddit* - find out what community says on Reddit,
-	- *4chan hype* - maybe anonymous people are trying to pump this project
+	- *4chan* - maybe anonymous people are trying to pump this project
 - Statistics (few metrics from blockchain):
 	- *EthPlorer* - check holders, contract creator, transactions and more
 	- *blockchair* - check when created, in which block and more